ChrisH2727/Milestone-3/TEST.md

     |isotopeDelete| None | Checked with top and side navbar. |
     |usageReport| None | Checked with top and side navbar. |

     base.html includes a section element, the content of which only becomes visible to the browser when a flash message is rendered.
-This throws up a validator warning.
+This throws up a validator warning. base.html is validated as part of every other html file.

  - **Responsiveness Report**